 - In solar array panel deployment systems: Rulon® blended PTFE-filled materials offer a low coefficient of friction on microsatellite solar panel arrays as they fold in launch and expand in orbit.
 Flight-proven Rulon® J material is an ideal solution for this application as it has one of the lowest coefficients of friction among commercially available blended PTFE materials, offers low outgassing and weight and, can be machined to a tight precision.

-- In structural & TRIBO components: Rulon®, Meldin® thermoplastics, Meldin® 7000 high-performance polyimides, and Saint-Gobain HyComp advanced composites replace ceramics, aluminum and other metals as a lighter-weight alternative to connect moving components.
-Depending on requirements, a variety of these materials from Saint-Gobain Seals can be used to integrate structural connectors, with tribological function (such as with bearings and bushings).
-In addition to their ability to reduce weight, Rulon®, Meldin®, and HyComp advanced composite materials offer good mechanical properties, low friction, self-lubrication and low outgassing.
+- In structural & TRIBO components: Rulon®, Meldin® thermoplastics, Meldin® 7000 high-performance polyimides, and Saint-Gobain Hycomp advanced composites replace ceramics, aluminum and other metals as a lighter-weight alternative to connect moving components.
+Depending on requirements, a variety of these materials from Omniseal Solutions™ can be used to integrate structural connectors, with tribological function (such as with bearings and bushings).
+In addition to their ability to reduce weight, Rulon®, Meldin®, and Hycomp™ advanced composite materials offer good mechanical properties, low friction, self-lubrication and low outgassing.

 - Laser systems